Usability Testing Lesson | 15 Minutes

 The usability testing process can be broken down into six phases.

-- Define Goals: Create target goals you want to accomplish while completing the usability test.
+- Define Goals and Design Test: Identify tasks you want to observe people doing and create target goals you want to meet while completing the usability test.

-- Recruit Users: Obtain 3-5 volunteers to participate in the usability testing session.
+- Recruit Users: Find 3-5 volunteers to participate in individual usability testing session.

-- Create Moderator's Script: Create a guide to follow to give the participant instructions to test a service.
+- Create Moderator's Guide: Create a checklist to follow to give the participant instructions to test a service.

-- Conduct Test: Ask the participant to complete real-life tasks within the service to test its functionality and observe and note how they interact with the service and record any and all feedback.
+- Conduct Test: Ask the participant to complete real-life tasks within the service to test how easy or difficult it is for users to reach their own goals.
+Observe and note where users experience confusion, frustration, or ask questions.
+Capture how they interact with the service and record feedback.
+(In-person or remote)

-- Iterate Service: Based on participant feedback, update the service to better serve the customer.
+- Iterate Service: Based on participant feedback, update the service to better serve the users.

 Usability testing should be conducted regularly throughout the lifecycle of a service to ensure it meets your customer’s evolving needs.
 Think of each round of usability testing you conduct as a step toward providing a more effective and equitable service.